ruslanmv/ruslanmv.github.io/_posts/2023-01-24-How-to-start programming-in-Scala-with-Spark.md

 ![image-20230608211722623](../assets/images/posts/2023-01-24-How-to-start%20programming-in-Scala-with-Spark/image-20230608211722623.png)

-Before start programming in **Scala** by using **Spark** it is important to know the **Spark** that you are using, because depending of the **version** and **where** is installed may help to have control of the programs that  you are coding.
-Otherwise you will have a lot of issues during the creation of your new programs.
+## How to run and compile Scala program?

+There are different ways to run an scala program.
+The simplest way to run a scala code is given by writing the scala code inside the **spark-shell**.
+The second way is by compiling the scala code and generate a **.jar** file and execute it for example **scala scala-1.0.jar**
+For this method first we require generate the jar file, that can be generated in different ways.
+Such as by using **Maven** or **SBT**.

+**Maven** is a powerful project management tool that is based on **POM** (project object model).
+It is used for projects build, dependency and documentation. and **SBT**  is another a build tool that helps one manage their Scala project, which includes building, compiling, testing, as well as managing libraries and dependencies.
+But  in ordering to learn **Spark**, let first start with **spark shell** and discuss how to use it.

 The following examples that I will cover in this tutorial will be made on **spark-shell**.
 It allows you to create Spark programs interactively and submit work to the framework.
 Once you familiarize yourself with **spark-shell** we can go an step further and create projects with  **Maven** and **SBT** that are a common build tools in the Scala ecosystem.

-**Maven** is a powerful project management tool that is based on POM (project object model).
-It is used for projects build, dependency and documentation. and **SBT**  is another a build tool that helps one manage their Scala project, which includes building, compiling, testing, as well as managing libraries and dependencies.
-But  in ordering to learn **Spark**, let first start with **spark shell** and discuss how to use it.
+Before start programming in **Scala** by using **Spark** it is important to know the **Spark** that you are using, because depending of the **version** and **where** is installed may help to have control of the programs that  you are coding.
+Otherwise you will have a lot of issues during the creation of your new programs.
 ## How to know the version of Spark?

 You can get the spark version by using one the following commands: